 Her school has also developed a common method of annotation across all K-6 grade levels.

-“During close reading, we show students how to ‘read with a pencil.’
-As students read, reread, and interact with complex texts, we teach them to annotate, or mark up a text.
+“During close reading, we show students how to read with a pencil.’
+As students read, reread, and interact with complex texts, we teach them to annotate, or mark up, a text.
 In the primary grades, close reading and annotating often take place during whole group instruction.
-Students might gather around an enlarged copy of the text, while their teacher models close reading and annotates his/her thoughts.
+Students might gather around an enlarged copy of the text, while their teacher models close reading and annotate his/her thoughts.
 In the intermediate grades, students read independently, or with a partner, while annotating directly onto a piece of text.”

 Close Reading Strategies for a Middle School Classroom